 I can't help but associate breakfast time with delectable meat sides like bacon, sausage, and ham—but let's be honest, all of that isn't very good for us to be eating on the regular.
 The thing is that when you find the right vegetarian breakfast ideas, you'll never miss those meat-packed, greasy meals (okay, you might still want to splurge on them once in a while).
-The trouble with some vegetarian meals is that they aren't hearty enough to keep you full for more than a few hours, but we promise this isn't the case with these tasty selects.
+The trouble with some vegetarian meals is that they aren't hearty enough to keep you full for more than a few hours, but we promise this isn't the case with these tasty selections.

 We also decided to break it down by savory and sweet options because you're either in the mood for one or the other on any given day.
-And the good news is that only one of the dishes is egg-focused so you won't feel like you're eating the same thing every day.
+And the good news is that only one of the dishes is egg-focused, so you won't feel like you're eating the same thing every day.
 Scroll down to see the top vegetarian breakfast ideas you'll find yourself craving again and again.

 Turkish Egg and Quinoa Breakfast Bowl

-We often eat a quinoa bowl for lunch or dinner, so why do we often forget about the filling grain when it comes to the a.m.?
+We often eat a quinoa bowl for lunch or dinner, so why do we tend to forget about the filling grain when it comes to the a.m.?
 This Turkish-inspired dish is packed with flavor, including herbed yogurt, sun-dried tomato pesto, and poached eggs cooked in a toasted sesame butter sauce (um, yum).
 Top it off with some sliced avocado, spinach, toasted sesame seeds, and goat cheese, and you'll be full until lunch (or later).

 Masala Spiced Tofu Scramble